RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Reflection.md

 Types
 -----
-Reflection types have a set of shared and custom properties to work with:
+Reflection type instances have a set of shared and custom properties to work with:

 * **ProtoBuf.Reflect.T**
   Base type extended by all reflection classes.